Understanding Einstein’s Special Relativity Physics

 I can use my torch (all observers have a torch and a mirror in this experimental world) to illuminate firstly Q0 (which is further away so I shine my torch earlier) and then a little later towards P0 (maybe the TV screen!), and then receive my light beams back (later on my world-line) from mirrors at Q0 and P0, (or by light beams sent by the observers with whom I have arranged for them to signal back at those points P0 and Q0 as soon as they receive my light signal), as shown in the diagram above by the squiggly lines.

 I can calculate the coordinates of both P0 and Q0.
-I need to know 3 things for both: their distance away, how long it takes from my emission of the light beam to my reception of the return beam, and the speed of light, using the simple formula d=ct, as I’ll show in a moment.
+I need to know 3 things for both: their distance away, how long it takes from my emission of the light beam to my reception of the return beam, and the speed of light, using the simple formula = ct, as I’ll show in a moment.

 img_5800-1